Christian martyr: Jesus, King of Martyrs

 The Apostle Paul taught that Jesus was "obedient unto death," a 1st century Jewish phrasing for self-sacrifice in Jewish law.
 Because of this, some scholars believe Jesus' death was Jewish martyrdom.
 Jesus himself said he had come to fulfill the Torah.
-The Catholic Church calls Jesus the "King of Martyrs" because, as man, he refused to commit sin unto the point of shedding blood.
+The Catholic Church calls Jesus the "King of Martyrs" because, as a man, he refused to commit sin unto the point of shedding blood.

 Theology

 Tertullian, one of the 2nd-century ecclesiastical writers wrote that "the blood of martyrs is the seed of the Church", implying that a martyr's willing sacrifice of their lives leads to the conversion of others.

 The Age of Martyrs also forced the church to confront theological issues such as the proper response to those Christians who "lapsed" and renounced the Christian faith to save their lives: were they to be allowed back into the Church?
 Some felt they should not, while others said they could.
 In the end, it was agreed to allow them in after a period of penance.
 The re-admittance of the "lapsed" became a defining moment in the Church because it allowed the sacrament of repentance and readmission to the Church despite issues of sin.
 This issue caused the Donatist and Novatianist schisms.